 The 2004 Appleseed served to announce the name of Shinji Aramaki on the anime scene who had previously worked as a mechanical designer on various anime tv series.
-Outside of the Appleseed franchise, Aramaki has directed one of the episodes of the anthology Halo Legends (2010) and the full-length films Starship Troopers: Invasion (2012) and Space Pirate Captain Harlock (2013).
+Outside of the Appleseed franchise, Aramaki has directed one of the episodes of the anthology Halo Legends (2010) and the full-length films Starship Troopers: Invasion (2012), Space Pirate Captain Harlock (2013) and Starship Troopers: Traitor of Mars (2017).
 This is a body of working that is making him one of the most exciting of the current generation of anime directors.

 Aramaki returns to the Appleseed series for a third time with Appleseed Alpha, which is construed as a prequel to the other two films.
 It should be noted that the events here contradict the continuity established in the other films the 2004 film had Deunan meeting Briareos, her former lover, and discovering that he had been transformed into a cyborg and then being taken to join Olympus.
 By contrast, this has the two of them in the appearance that we are familiar with ie. he as a full cyborg and working together as partners before they encounter Iris, who we later learn is a bioroid from Olympus.
 It should be noted that the film here does not end with them travelling to Olympus, the locale for all the Appleseed stories, leaving us with the implication that we are now in for a prequel series.